mkobuolys/flutter-design-patterns/assets/markdown/decorator.md

 ![Decorator Implementation Class Diagram](resource:assets/images/decorator/decorator_implementation.png)

+_Pizza_ defines a common interface for wrappers (decorators) and wrapped objects:

+- _getDescription()_ - returns the description of the pizza;
+- _getPrice()_ - returns the price of the pizza.

+_PizzaBase_ represents the component object which extends the _Pizza_ class and implements its abstract methods.

+_PizzaDecorator_ references the _Pizza_ object and forwards requests to it via the _getDescription()_ and _getPrice()_ methods.

+_Basil_, _Mozzarella_, _OliveOil_, _Oregano_, _Pecorino_, _Pepperoni_ and _Sauce_ are concrete decorators extending the _PizzaDecorator_ class and overriding its default behaviour by adding some extra functionality/calculations of their own.

+_PizzaToppingData_ class stores information about the pizza topping's selection chip used in the UI - its label and whether it is selected or not.

+_PizzaMenu_ class provides a _getPizzaToppingsDataMap()_ method to retrieve the pizza topping's selection chip data.
+Also, _getPizza()_ method is defined to return the specific _Pizza_ object based on the selected index in the UI or the selected pizza toppings.

+_DecoratorExample_ initialises and contains the _PizzaMenu_ class object to retrieve the selected _Pizza_ object based on the user's selection in the UI.

 ### Pizza

 An abstract class of the _Pizza_ component which defines a common interface for concrete component and decorator objects.